dihernandez/Stonebranch/README.md

 The usage is: the user runs make and then ./output to run the program.
 The instructions will prompt the user to select **Y** to use the default file sizes for the generator and **N** for the user specified file size mode.

 If **Y** is selected, a Customer File as specified in the document will be created and generated to hold 500K customers, an Invoice File will be created and generated to hold 1 million invoices, and an Invoice Item File will be created and generated to hold 5 million invoice items.
+The created files are called *default_customer_file.csv*, *default_invoice_file.csv*, and *default_invoice_item_file.csv*.

 Otherwise, the application will prompt the user to enter the values for Customer File, Invoice File, and Invoice Item File sizes.
+The application will be created and the created files are called *specified_customer_file.csv*, *specified_invoice_file.csv*, and *specified_invoice_item_file.csv*.

 The application will then prompt the user to enter a sample size or **Custom** or a number.
 The number must be a valid integer.